pupil-labs/pupil-docs/developer-docs/eye-movement-detector.md

 Event identification is based on segmentation that simultaneously denoises the signal and determines event boundaries.
 The full gaze position time-series is segmented into an approximately optimal piecewise linear function in O(n) time.
 Gaze feature parameters for classification into fixations, saccades, smooth pursuits and post-saccadic oscillations are derived from human labeling in a data-driven manner.[`[1]`](#nslr-hmm-paper)

-More details about this approach can be found [here](nslr-hmm-paper).
+More details about this approach can be found [here][nslr-hmm-paper].

-The open source implementation can be found [here](nslr-hmm-repo).
+The open source implementation can be found [here][nslr-hmm-repo].

 ### Usage {#fd-usage}